 Dr James specialises in English Legal System, the first year student experience, student mobility, and EU law.
 Within the field of EU law her particular interests are EU citizenship, EU Higher Education law, Erasmus student mobility, and the Area of Freedom, Security and Justice.

 Dr Kalulé is a lecturer in Law in the School of Law and Social Sciences.

-Dr. Kamiloglu joined to Department of Law in 2020, and he specialises in effects of social movements on law, NGO’s and human rights discourses, theory of human rights.
-Previously he was a lecturer at Universities of Essex, SOAS and Birkbeck College where he had gained his PhD degree in Law.
+Dr Kamiloglu joined to Department of Law in 2020, and he specialises in effects of social movements on law, NGO’s and human rights discourses, theory of human rights.
+Previously he was a lecturer at Universities of Essex, and worked in SOAS and Birkbeck College where he had gained his PhD degree in Law.
 He has been awarded Associate Fellow recognition by the Higher Education Association of the UK.

 Dr Mylonaki specialises in International Criminalisation of Terrorism and criminological approaches to International Criminal Law.
 She holds a PhD (University of Bristol), an MPhil in Criminology (University of Cambridge) and an LLM in International Law.